 Reflecting and Thinking

 The high priest in Judaism functioned as a bridge or go-between, linking God and human beings.
-As the Hebrew writer will soon point out, the difficulty in this plan was not the identity of the high priest with the people, but was that the high priest had to offer sacrifices for his own sins before he could enter God's presence on behalf of the people.
-Jesus can be our faithful high priest because he is God's Son, and thus greater than the servants.
-Lest the reader doubt the frailty of the former system, the writer reminds that Moses' leadership in the wilderness resulted in rebellion, unbelieving hearts, disobedience, and departure from God.
+The writer of Hebrews is preparing to point out that the difficulty in this plan was not the ability of the high priest to identify with the people, but was that the high priest had to offer sacrifices for his own sins before he could enter God's presence on behalf of the people.
+Jesus can be our faithful high priest because he is God's Son.
+As a son, he is greater than the servants in God's house.
+Lest the reader doubt the frailty and inability of the former system, the writer reminds the readers that Moses' leadership in the wilderness resulted in rebellion, unbelieving hearts, disobedience, and departure from God.
 Those who rebelled were those Moses had led out of Egypt.
-The only antidote is to share Christ with a firm hold and confidence and courage and hope.
+The only antidote to the human dilemma is to share Christ, maintaining a firm hold on confidence, courage, and hope.

 Why did the people in the wilderness turn away from God?
 Where was the flaw or fault?
 Was it with God, Moses, or their hearts?
-Based on this text, why do Christians today turn away from God?
+Based on today's text, why do Christians today turn away from God?
 How do you react to the suggestion that the problem is failure to fix one's thoughts firmly on Jesus as the one sent to serve as our high priest?
-How confident can we be under the high priesthood of Jesus?
+How confident can we be in our relationship with God under the high priesthood of Jesus?
 Are the writer's admonitions to courage and hope just empty words, or is he reflecting something we need to learn?
-Make a list of three great lessons you want to remember from today's devotional reading.
+Write down three great lessons you want to remember from today's devotional reading.

 Dear God, thank you for sending Jesus as your presence and representative, as your son and our high priest.
 Help us grow in faith and obedience.
 Rescue us when we are tempted to swerve away from our hope and calling.
 Help us keep our thoughts fixed on Jesus, even as we pray in his name, Amen.